Delian Island

-Delian Island is an island found in the Calamianes Islands in the province of Palawan, Philippines.
+Delian Island is an island located in the Calamian Islands.

 Geography

 The average elevation of the island is 76 m above sea level.

-Population

-An estimated 2.82% of the children below 5 years old living in the island are underweight.

 Weather

 April is the warmest month with an average temperature of 32.3 °C at noon while January is the coldest month with an average temperature of 22.6 °C at night.
 The island has no distinct temperature seasons, the temperature is relatively constant during the year.
 The temperatures do not differ much between day and night.
 September is on average the month with most sunshine.
 The wet season has a rainfall peak around October, the dry season is around the month of March.

 Natural Disasters

 There is a medium-high occurrence of periods of extreme drought.
 There is an extremely high chance of cyclones hitting the island.